Daviderikmollberg/T-754-SPLP-Spoken-Language-Processing/README.md

 To monitor the GPU usage you can use the `nvidia-smi` command.
 This will show you the GPU usage and memory usage.

 I have added an alias for `watch -n0.1` to Terra called wa which can be prepended to any command.
-Example `wa nvidia-smi`.
+Example `wa nvidia-smi` or `wa squeue`.